Alien Abduction | 1980 unsolved UFO mystery to be revisited

 An alien abduction case of a 1980 unsolved UFO mystery is to be revisited.
 Granger Taylor disappeared after alleged contact with aliens.

 Taylor, a skilled mechanic who managed to build his own replica UFO in the backyard of his parent’s house vanished in 1980 after claiming he had made contact with extraterrestrial life.
-Now, in 2018, the unsolved case is going to be looked at more closely once again.
+Now, in 2018, experts are once again going to look at the unsolved alien abduction case.

 Granger Taylor went missing from his parents home in Duncan, Vancouver Island, Canada at the age of 32 in 1980, and his disappearance still remains an extremely strange missing persons case to date.

-But, it seems that the case is going to be looked at once again by a filmmaker, who is eager to make a documentary about the life of Mr. Taylor.
+But, it seems that a filmmaker will take a closer look at the case.
+The director is eager to make a documentary about the life of Mr. Taylor.

 Stacey Jenkins, the filmmaker from Alibi Entertainment, says that Taylor’s farewell letter, two wills, and home-made UFO are evidence that there is more than meets the eye on this case.